-The fair value of the Pagaya Ordinary Shares underlying the stock option awards were previously determined by the Pagaya Board.
-Given the prior absence of a public trading market, the Pagaya Board considers numerous objective and subjective factors to determine the fair value of Pagaya Ordinary Shares at each meeting at which awards are approved.
-These factors included, but were not limited to: (i) contemporaneous third-party valuations of Pagaya Ordinary Shares; (ii) the rights, preferences, and privileges of redeemable convertible preferred shares relative to Pagaya Ordinary Shares; (iii) the lack of market ability of Pagaya Ordinary Shares; (iv) the stage and development of the Company's business; (v) general economic conditions; (vi) recent secondary transactions and (vii)the likelihood of achieving a liquidity event, such as an initial public offering ("IPO") or sale of the Company, given prevailing market conditions.
+Prior to the consummation of the Merger, the fair value of the Pagaya Ordinary Shares underlying the stock option awards was determined by the Pagaya Board.
+Given the absence of a public trading market, the Pagaya Board considered numerous objective and subjective factors to determine the fair value of Pagaya Ordinary Shares at each meeting at which awards were approved.
+These factors included, but were not limited to: (i) contemporaneous thirdparty valuations of Pagaya Ordinary Shares; (ii) the rights, preferences, and privileges of redeemable convertible preferred shares relative to Pagaya Ordinary Shares; (iii) the lack of marketability of Pagaya Ordinary Shares; (iv) the stage and development of the Company's business; (v) general economic conditions; (vi) recent secondary transactions and (vii)the likelihood of achieving a liquidity event, such as an initial public offering ("IPO") or sale of the Company, given prevailing market conditions.
 To evaluate the fair value of the underlying Pagaya Ordinary Shares for grants between two independent valuations and after the last independent valuation, a linear interpolation framework was used.

-Following the consummation of the Merger, it is no longer necessary to determine the fair value of Pagaya Ordinary Shares, as the Class A Ordinary Shares will be traded in the public market.
+Following the consummation of the Merger, it is not necessary to determine the fair value of Pagaya Ordinary Shares, as the Class A Ordinary Shares are publicly traded.